Esvandiary/tbfimage/README.md

 The library requires the `six` and `wand` packages.

 ## Usage
-Support is present reading images in the TBF format (including LZW compression) and saving them to still images and animated GIFs.
+Support is present for reading images in the TBF format (including LZW compression) and saving to still images and animated GIFs.

 Example: